 Want to personalize your remote desktop?

-You can customize many elements to create a personalized remote desktop experience including: resolution, screen settings, connection settings, start menu, toolbar, icons, and more.
+You can customize many elements in order to create a personalized remote desktop experience.
+Customizable elements include resolution, screen settings, connection settings, the start menu, toolbar, desktop icons, and more.

 Do you have more questions about RDP and how it applies to your specific case?
 Email our experts.